Tilanmoksara96/Tilanmoksara96/README.md

  I'm [Tilan Moksara Hettiarachchi](https://www.linkedin.com/in/tilan-hettiarachchi-8602b2167/) , a **Software Engineer🧑‍💻**, a **UI designer👨‍💻**, a **web devoloper🌐** and a **Photgrapher📸** from Nittambuwa.

-further clarification,
+Further clarification,

 - 👨‍🎓 Undergraduate on NSBM Green University with Plymouth University ...
-- 🌱 I’m currently learning MERN Stack ...
+- 🌱 I’m currently learning some languages ...
 - 👨‍💻 Helping others to develop their projects ...
 - 👨‍🎨 Sketching ...
 - 📸 Like to travel 🚶‍♂️🌏 and capturing some sight scens ...